Add a Feature

 Aspects to Consider

 - Who are the users and what are their goals?
 How can you quickly learn about them?
-How does the assigned scenario fit into their life?
+How would they make use of this new feature?

 - What’s your hypothesis about how the new functionality will change their behaviors?